artefactory/xhec-mlops-project-solution/README.md

 This repository comes with a pre-trained model.
 If you want to train the model yourself, you can:

-1. Install the dependencies in a virtual environment:
+1. Install the dependencies in a virtual environment (python 3.9 or higher):

 ```bash
 pip install -r requirements.txt